feliperod/seek_test/readme.md

 ## Pricing Rules

-I tried to make the pricin rules as flexible as possible.

-So I implemented some expressions to make this work.
+I tried to make the pricing rules as flexible as possible.
+The solution for that was implement some expressions to make this work.

-You have mostly two types:
+You have mostly two types of rules:

 * Deal
 * Discount

-So in the rule field, for *Deals* you can type:
+So in the *rule* field, for **Deals** you can type:

-X FOR Y
+*X FOR Y*

 EX:
-3 for 2
+*3 FOR 2*
 or
-2 for 1
+*2 FOR 1*

-For *Discounts* you can specify:
+For **Discounts** you can specify:

-199.00
+EX:

+*199.00 - the value of the dicount*

 or

-199.00 WHEN_THERE 3
+*199.00 WHEN_THERE 3 - the value discounted in a specific condition*